bachew/darknodes/README.md

 $ inkbot add-do-node NAME
 ```

-Thse commands just pass through the options to `darknode up`, see `inkbot -h add-aws-node` for list of options.
-To just get the final `darknode up` command, use `--print-command` option:
+They basically just run `darknode up <options>` in the end, to just see the darknode command, use `--print-command` option:

 ```console
 $ inkbot add-aws-node --print-command NAME